midgen/uesvon/README.md

 # uesvon
-Sparse Voxel Octree navigation plugin for UnrealEngine
+3D navigation plugin for UnrealEngine

 Based on "3D Flight Navigation Using Sparse Voxel Octrees" by Daniel Brewer in Game AI Pro 3.